Mummichog: Description

 The body of the mummichog is elongate but thick, with a deep caudal peduncle.
 Usual length is 7.5 to 9 cm but a maximum length of up to 15 cm is possible.
 The mouth is upturned and the lower jaw protrudes when the mouth is closed.
 Pectoral and tail fins are round.
-Mummichogs have 10-13 dorsal fin rays, 9-12 anal fin rays, 16-20 pectoral fin rays.
+Mummichogs have 10–13 dorsal fin rays, 9–12 anal fin rays and 16–20 pectoral fin rays.
 Males have larger dorsal and anal fins than females.
 There is no lateral line on the body, but lateral line pores are present on the head.
 The colour is variable (and may even change in shade within the same individual when placed near different backgrounds) but is generally olive-brown or olive-green.
 There can be vertical bars on the sides that are thin, wavy, and silvery.
 Colors are more intense in males during the reproductive season, as they become dark olive-green on the back, steel-blue on the sides with about 15 silvery bars, and yellow or orange-yellow on the underside; the dorsal fin is mottled and a small eyespot may be present near the rear edge.
 Females tend to be paler, without bars or the intense yellow on the belly, and their dorsal fin is uniformly coloured.

-Adults of the two subspecies can be distinguished based on slight morphological differences. and genomic Further, eggs of the northern subspecies have filaments (adhesive chorionic fibrils) that eggs of the southern subspecies lack.
+Adults of the two subspecies can be distinguished based on slight morphological and genomic differences.
+Further, eggs of the northern subspecies have filaments (adhesive chorionic fibrils) that eggs of the southern subspecies lack.
 While the northern subspecies deposits eggs in the sand, the southern subspecies often deposits eggs inside empty mussel shells.

 The mummichog is very similar to the banded killifish, Fundulus diaphanus, and indeed the two species have been known to interbreed.
 The two species may overlap in their choice of habitat, but in general the banded killifish is more commonly found in freshwater, which is not the case for the mummichog.
 The banded killifish tends to have thin dark bars on a light side, whereas in the mummichog the bars are thin and light on a dark side.
-Internally, the banded killifish has 4-7 gill rakers, as opposed to 8-12 in the mummichog.
+Internally, the banded killifish has 4–7 gill rakers, as opposed to 8–12 in the mummichog.